-Future development is not expected to increase the risk other than contributing to the overall exposure of what could be damaged as a result of an earthquake.
-There has not been any significant development since the last update in any of the cities or county since the last update.
+Future development at risk includes new water infrastructure development in Bland.
+Future development will not increase the risk of an earthquake, rather contributing to the overall exposure of damaged property.
 As new development arises, minimum standards of building codes should be established in all jurisdictions to decrease the potential damage/loss should an earthquake occur.

-The Revised Statutes of MO, Section 160.451 require that: The governing body of each school district which can be expected to experience an intensity of ground shaking equivalent to a Modified Mercalli Intensity of VII or above from an earthquake occurring along the New Madrid Fault with a potential magnitude of 7.6 on the Richter Scale shall establish an earthquake emergency procedure system in every school building under its jurisdiction27.
+The Revised Statutes of MO, Section 160.451 require that: The governing body of each school district which can be expected to experience an intensity of ground shaking equivalent to a Modified Mercalli Intensity of VII or above from an earthquake occurring along the New Madrid Fault with a potential magnitude of 7.6 on the Richter Scale shall establish an earthquake emergency procedure system in every school building under its jurisdiction29.

-There will be a range of intensities with only some areas in the county feeling the highest intensity.
-Pulaski County is not near the New Madrid Seismic Zone, but it will most likely endure mild secondary effects from the earthquake, such as fire, structure damage, utility disruption, environmental impacts, and economic disruptions/losses.
+Since earthquake intensity is not likely to vary greatly throughout the planning area, the risk will be the same throughout.
+Gasconade County is not near the New Madrid Shock Zone, but it will most likely endure mild secondary effects from the earthquake, such as fire, structure damage, utility disruption, environmental impacts, and economic disruptions/losses.
 However, damages could differ if there are structural variations in the planning area's built environment.
 For example, if one community has a higher percentage of residences built prior to 1939 than the other participants, that community is likely to experience higher damages.
-Table 3.28 depicts the percent of residences built prior to 1939 in Pulaski County.
+Table 3.31 depicts the percent of residences built prior to 1939 in Gasconade County.
 In addition, if school districts have buildings built prior to 1939, those facilities may be at higher risk of damage should an earthquake occur.
 However, all school districts indicated that school facilities in the county were built later than 1939.
-If a major earthquake should occur, Pulaski County would likely be impacted by the number of refugees traveling through the area seeking safety and assistance.
+If a major earthquake should occur, Gasconade County would likely be impacted by the number of refugees traveling through the area seeking safety and assistance.